 For employee who were members of the scheme before 6th April 2011, the full allowance is available, the same as a basic rate taxpayer regardless.

-There is no tax nor NI free amount for those who did not join on or before 4th October 2018 or those who have had a break in membership of over 52 weeks.
+There is no tax nor NI free amount for those who did not join on or after 4th October 2018 or those who have had a break in membership of over 52 weeks.

 The BEA annual assessment cannot be deferred until later in the tax year when final information on taxable benefits provided to the employee is reported on Form P11D.
 It is an assessment made on the basis of information available at the start of the tax year.